What is (Central) Auditory Processing Disorder?

 How is APD Assessed?

-At Canberra Audiology APD is assessed after a normal hearing test has been performed.
-This is to rule out a problem with hearing.
-Following this, a detailed history is taken and a series of tests are performed where the person is required to listen to different sounds, words or sentences and report back on what they hear.
-Testing takes 2 – 2.5 hours.
-For children we recommend testing is split into at least 3 parts.
-For adults we recommend testing is split into 2 parts.
+Next the APD assessment is performed where the patient is required to listen to different sounds, beeps, words or sentences and report back on what they hear.
+Testing can take between 2 and 4.5 hours.
+For children and adults we recommend testing is split into sessions of no longer than 1 hour.
 This is because the tests are most accurately performed when attention levels are high.

 Who Can be Assessed for APD?